Quantum bit threads of MERA tensor network in large $c$ limit: Towards a Tensor Network/Flow correspondence

 \subsection{QMF/QMC give the density of compression in MERA}

 Now we are on the point of thinking the potential applications of QMF/QMC to the MERA tensor network.
 In this case, one thing should be careful.
 Generically, given a tensor network, we have the freedom to assign tensors in network.
 For MERA, however, it is usually homogeneous.
 We usually put the same isometries and entanglers everywhere.
 If this is the case, instead of the first version of QMF/QMC, we should adopt the second version of the QMF/QMC.
-This leads to a problem: we can not make sure whether there exits a type of tensor which satisfies $QMF=QMC$.
+This leads to a problem: we can not make sure whether there exits a type of tensor which satisfies QMF$=$QMC.
 Fortunately, this equality holds asymptotically under specific conditions, as what we will talk in \ref{subsection_5.2}.

-Now let us suppose that all edges of the MERA are associated with the same Hilbert space dimension $\chi$, and $QMF=QMC$ is satisfied when we consider a large $c$ limit as will be discussed in \ref{subsection_5.2}.
-We now consider an exclusive causal cone of region A as a sub network $D_A$ of the whole network.
-The edges living on UV cutoff of the network $D_A$ are set to be inputs, while the edges emanating from the exclusive causal cone are regarded as outputs (see FIG.\ref{in-out}(a) for detail).
-For MERA network, it is obvious that the edges which are cut by causal cone form a minimum cut set of the network $D_A$ because the number of edges living on a space-like cut is always more than the one which lives on a causal cut.
+Now let us suppose that all edges of the MERA are associated with the same Hilbert space dimension $\chi$, and QMF$=$QMC is satisfied We now consider an exclusive causal cone of region A as a sub network $D_A$ of the whole network.
+The edges living on UV cutoff of the network $D_A$ are set to be inputs, while the edges emanating from the exclusive causal cone are regarded as outputs (see FIG.\ref{in-out} for detail).
+For MERA network, it is obvious that the edges which are cut by causal cone form a minimum cut set of the network $D_A$ because the number of edges living on a space-like cut is always more than the one living on a causal cut.
 For simplification, we assume that the number of output edges is $k$ so that the dimension of that Hilbert space(also QMC of this sub network) is equal to $\chi^k$.
 Then one can simply obtain the quantum max-flow of $D_A$ as $\chi^k$ due to the QMF/QMC theorem.